 The ACT is the most widely accepted exam for college and universities in the Midwest.
 The majority of college-bound students in the West Des Moines School District will take the ACT.
 Registration deadlines are typically six weeks prior to the test.
 Students may pick up registration information in the Guidance office or register online.
 Upcoming dates and additional information are available online.

 The SAT is the test of choice for many colleges and universities on the coasts and certain selected midwestern schools.
 The SAT includes a Critical Reading, mathematics, and writing section.
 The SAT subject tests are sometimes requested or required by certain colleges and universities.
 A complete listing of the SAT dates and times can be found on-line.
 Students may register on-line or pick up a packet in the Guidance office.

-The COMPASS test is commonly required for placement purposes at the community colleges.
+The Accuplacer test is commonly required for placement purposes at the community colleges.
 It is a free test that can be taken during the registration process at DMACC.
 Students should contact their college of choice to schedule this exam.
 It may not be required if the student has taken the ACT.
-If a student scores a 19 on the ACT no COMPASS test is required.
-Walnut Creek Campus invites DMACC to administer the COMPASS test several times a year.
+If a student scores a 19 on the ACT no Accuplacer test is required.
+Walnut Creek Campus invites DMACC to administer the Accuplacer test several times a year.
 Please check with Leah to find out more information.

 DMACC ALEKS ASSESSMENT